Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Experiments

-\textbf{Estimated reflectance}.
-Fig. \ref{fig:fusion_rho_cos} shows the estimated reflectance spectra by p$^3$VAE.
-There are four estimated spectra per class as we set $n_A = 4$ in our experiments. p$^3$VAE rather well estimated the shape of the spectra.
-For instance, the absorption peak of clay at 2.2µm is reconstructed by p$^3$VAE for the classes Tile and Sandy loam.
+\textbf{Latent reflectance spectra} Fig. \ref{fig:reflectance_estimates} shows the latent reflectance spectra computed by p$^3$VAE.
+There are $\mbox{dim}(\vv) = 4$ estimated spectra per class. p$^3$VAE latent spectra are realistic and are close, in shape, than the ground truth spectra.
+For instance, the absorption peak of clay at 2.2 $\mu$m is reconstructed by p$^3$VAE for the classes Tile and Sandy loam.
 However, the intensity of the spectra is not accurate, which is a consequence of the bias in the $\delta_{dir} cos \: \Theta$ prediction.
-Finally, we highlight that p$^3$VAE inferred realistic reflectance spectra whereas the estimated spectra by the physics-guided VAE look like white noise (see Fig. \ref{fig:guided_spectra} in the appendix).
+On the contrary, the physics-guided VAE did not produce physically meaningful latent spectra, showing the benefits of the physical prior $f_E$.